radicle-dev/old.radicle.xyz/content/docs/rad-cli-reference.rst

        accept       - Accept a patch
                       Automatically merges to master and pushes to origin.
-This command is restricted to the maintainer of the project. reject       - Reject a patch
+This command is restricted to the maintainer of the project. checkout     - Checkout a patch locally
+                      Creates a new branch 'patch/<patch-number>' and applies the patch to it.
+       reject       - Reject a patch
                       This command is restricted to the maintainer of the project. help         - Print this help and exit